Echinobase Gene Nomenclature Guidelines

 - Not contain punctuation, except:

-- If a comma is part of a protein name.
+- If a comma is part of an established protein name

-- If the ortholog base's gene name contains punctuation.
+- If the source ortholog gene’s name contains punctuation

 - Not inherit potentially misleading details from orthology assignments (when legacy names are retained, this rule is not applied).
 This includes